Polar LOOP Review – It’s NOT A Whoop Competitor

 Polar Loop Accuracy Test results in the Gym

-These differences from the reference track by all the devices have no significance.
-Even if they did, measuring HR during weights is pointless unless you have a method to determine the muscular strain (Whoop does, Helio doesn’t).
+These differences from the reference track by all the devices have no real-world significance in their impact on the subsequent calculations the apps perfrom.
+Even if they did have a material impact, measuring HR during weights is pointless unless you have a method to determine the muscular strain (Whoop does, Polar does, Helio doesn’t).

 Polar LOOP gets a 7/10 here.